 At Egypt Tours Plus, we highly recommend visiting Tell El-Amarna if you are going to be in or near to the modern day city of al-Minya, in Egypt’s Minya province.
 It is well and truly a remarkable site and one which is best visited in the presence of an experienced Egyptologist guide because of its fascinating history.

-Despite the fact that we highly recommend this site, it is worth noting that it does not feature in all of our Egypt travel packages.
+Despite the fact that we highly recommend this site, it is worth noting that it does not feature in all of our Egypt travel packages or our Nile cruise packages.
 We can however add it to almost any one of our tour itineraries if requested to do so.

 All of our private tours of Egypt are fully customizable, and can be tailored to meet the exact needs of our clients.